WilliamCarlos/williamcarlos.github.io/_posts/2019-2-28-the-great-flip-phone-experiment.markdown

 The great flip phone experiment.
 Cell phone technology peaked in the early 2000s.
 Come with me on this adventure as I document this roller coaster of a ride.

-#### Day 0
+#### Day 0 - Day 6
-**Number of 'this guy is crazy looks' counter**: 0
+**Number of 'this guy is crazy looks' counter**: 0 Didn't really try but also failed miserably.
+Used my phone as usual (a lot).

 #### March 7th, 2019
-Finally turned off my phone.
+9:15am: Finally turned off my phone.
 Was checking my phone at Society Cafe and just felt.. bored?
 Checked instagram like twice and nothing changed since the morning.
 So we're finally phone-free.
 The walk from Society back to Anne's felt kind of long.
 But in a nice way; I felt much more mindful.
 It could almost be described as meditative.

+10:59am: Working on implementing this weight uncertainty paper.
+Feeling urges to go check social media.
+It's not that I'm curious as to if I've missed anything (I almost certainly haven't) but more so that I want a break from thinking...
+Maybe I'll just stare off into the distance.
+I need a good habit to replace this with.
+Meditate/relax?